Applied Geographic Solutions (AGS)

 Property Crime Index

-The Property Crime Index provides an assessment of the relative risk of three major crime types in the in the geographic area for the current year: burglary, larceny, and motor vehicle theft.
+The Property Crime Index provides an assessment of the relative risk of three major crime types in the geographic area for the current year: burglary, larceny, and motor vehicle theft.
 It is modeled using data from the FBI Uniform Crime Report and demographic data from the U.S. Census Bureau and AGS.